asathkumara/next-events-api/README.md

 > }
 ```

-Congrats, you're now the first member of the "Dev" group.
-Now you're able to send messages to the group and host events.
+Congrats, you're now the first member of the "Dev" group!
+You're now able to send messages to the group and host events.

 Let's try posting a message to the "Dev" group: